vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 carried on a regular campaign.
 The Moderates were afraid.
 Sir Pherozeshah set racking his brains to avert the " catastrophe."
-Babu Surendranath, evidently smarting under the misrepresentations of the " crown- ing " incident promised every possible help to the Lion of Bombay.
+Babu Surendranath, evidently smarting under the misrepresentations of the " crown###ing " incident promised every possible help to the Lion of Bombay.
 At last a master stroke was delivered A cable was sent to Dadabhai Nooroji, the G. O. M. of India ; it said that the Congress was in danger ; would